kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Dynamic Containers Trade Early Knowledge for Runtime Freedom
+## Dynamic Containers Trade Early Knowledge for Runtime Freedom { #dynamic-containers-trade }

 This is not inherently bad.